-I work most days in Macclesfield and I have to say the LGBTQ+ community in the town have been ace, I also work some days in Stoke and I have to say, big thumbs down!
+I work most days in Macclesfield and I have to say the LGBTQ+ community in the town has been ace, I also work some days in Stoke and I have to say, big thumbs down!

 How have clothing shops treated you?

-Most of the shops I frequent in Manchester and Leeds are very positive and staff are genuinely happy to help and because of this I find my wardrobe has not only expanded but also has a greater range of styles than before.
+Most of the shops I frequent in Manchester and Leeds are very positive and the staff are genuinely happy to help and because of this I find my wardrobe has not only expanded but also has a greater range of styles than before.

 I used to buy everything online because I was a size 24 and very few high street shops cater for this size.